Chopinsky/vue-ahead/vue-ahead/docs/guide/setup.md

 ::: warning
 Note: if using the control as a standalone Vue component in a `html` file, make sure to convert the control attributes from the `camelCase` to the `kebab-case`.

-See official documentation for [`Prop Casing`](https://vuejs.org/v2/guide/components-props.html#Prop-Casing-camelCase-vs-kebab-case) for more details.
+See the official documentation for [`Prop Casing`](https://vuejs.org/v2/guide/components-props.html#Prop-Casing-camelCase-vs-kebab-case) for more details.
 :::